xc/xoverridefilter/readme.md

 Requirements
 ---------

-- eZ Publish 5.2: it will work well
+- For eZ Publish 5.2: it works well

-- eZ Publish 4.2 - 5.1: it needs kernel patch(not a hack, but a commit backporting). see doc/patches/event-pre_rending-*.diff
+- For eZ Publish 4.2 - 5.1: it needs a kernel patch(not an unauthorized hack, but a backport). see doc/patches/event-pre_rending-*.diff

 Install